 These regulations apply to the education and exams and examinations of each of the two master's programmes Artificial Intelligence and Data Science for Decision Making, each referred to as 'the programme' in the remainder of this document.
-The programmes are offered by the Faculty of Science and Engineering, hereafter called the faculty, at the Department of Advanced Computing Sciences, hereafter to be called the department.
+The programmes are offered by the Faculty of Science and Engineering, hereafter called the faculty.

 The regulations were adopted by the Faculty Board and the School Board of the School of Information Technology, after advice and consent from the Educational Programme Committee and after the consent from or in consultation with the faculty council.
-The regulations will take effect on 1 September 2022 for the 2022-2023 academic year.
+The regulations will take effect on 1 September 2023 for the academic year 2023-2024.

-These regulations also apply to students from other programmes, faculties or institutions of higher education, insofar as they follow components of the programme to which these Education and Examination Regulations apply.
+These regulations also apply to students from other programmes, faculties, or institutions of higher education, insofar as they follow components of a programme to which these Education and Examination Regulations apply.

-For components of the programme that students follow at another degree programme, faculty or institution of higher education, the Education and Examination Regulations for the other programme, faculty or institution apply to the component in question.
+For components of the programme that students follow at another degree programme, faculty or institution of higher education, the Education and Examination Regulations for the other programme, faculty, or institution apply to the component in question.